CS126SP20/final-project-agpai2/DEVELOPMENT.md

    console.
 Next step would be to display them on the menu

 5. Link can now attack the monsters.
 Attacking the monsters will cause them to disappear from the screen

+6. Wrote code to decrease Link's health by a point when in contact with the monster